giwa-data-analyst/Supermarket-Sales-Analysis-Power-BI-Project-/README.md

 <img src="images/executive-overview-dashboard.png.png" width="800"/>

-### 💡 Recommendations Base on Executive Overview Dashboard
+### 💡 Key Recommendations
+Based on the analysis above, the following actions are recommended:
 - Stabilize revenue by replicating strategies from high-performing months and introducing consistent monthly promotions.
 - Increase Average Order Value through product bundling and upselling techniques.
 - Use dashboard insights for regular performance tracking and quick decision-making.